The Eddie, I Hate You Reading List: Dedicated to propelling me further away from love, romance, men and penile exploration.

 “Like.
 Two or three, yeah.”

-This man: Broke up with a woman he had been with for eight years in January after which he had met three different sexual partners at different times, myself included.
-In a year he has decided that women are not worth much more than 1/3 of his attention because it’s just too hard for him to be broken up with and left alone so….he’ll collect women just in case.
+This man: Broke up with a woman he had been with for eight years in January.
+That was his only girlfriend he’s ever had after which he met three different sexual partners at different times, myself included.
+From that breadth of experience, he’s decided that women are not worth much more than 1/3 of his attention because it’s just too hard for him to be broken up with and left alone so….he’ll collect women just in case.
 Just in case of emotional stress.
 Nevermind the stress put on the second woman or the third or, of course, the first.